Spectacular places in Thailand for a spot of winter sun

 Koh Lipe is considerably trickier to reach than the popular islands of Samui and Lanta (the flight-taxi-speedboat trifecta takes up a whole day) which means it’s generally visited by those serious Thailand travellers who have ticked off the obvious spots and are in search of something that feels more secret.

 Indeed, a trip to Lipe is something you’ll be talking about for some time: this truly paradisiacal island is dubbed the ‘Maldives of Thailand’ for good reason.
 Here, expect homespun cocktail bars, casual BBQ restaurants and some of the most jaw-dropping beaches in the country, with shallow shores and spectacular snorkelling spots.
-Don’t pack for an evening dress code – there is nowhere here that requires a high heel – and remember to throw in a few good books, as Lipe is really all about the reclining.
+Don’t pack for an evening dress code: there is nowhere here that requires a high heel (and many places that operate on a bare-foot policy).
+And do remember to throw in a few good books, as Lipe is really all about the reclining.

 The stay: Idyllic Concept Resort

-On hippy-centric Lipe, pristine sandbanks are flanked not by high-rise hotels and mega resorts, but lowkey properties designed around the natural landscape.
-The most luxurious is Idyllic, which is situated on a coveted spot at the end of Sunrise beach (early risers will be rewarded).
+On hippy-centric Lipe, pristine sandbanks are flanked not by high-rise hotels and mega resorts, but lowkey properties designed strictly around the natural landscape.
+The most luxurious is Idyllic, which is situated on a coveted spot at the end of Sunrise beach (early risers will be rewarded with the best views).
 The rooms are modest yet modern, with beachfront villas available, and there are two pools: one for lapping, and the other with a swim-up bar.

 For family-friendly fun: Koh Samui

 Koh Samui is perhaps the most well-known of the Southern Thai islands, situated in the Gulf next to Koh Pha-ngan and Koh Tao.
-Served by its own airport, it’s an easy hour’s flight from Bangkok, yet the atmosphere is worlds apart from the bustle of the city.
-Development has been rampant on Samui, and there’s now a multitude of luxury resorts to choose from, while the nightlife of Chaweng beach and restaurants of Fisherman’s Village are there should you fancy a livelier libation.
+Served by its own surprisingly beautiful airport, it’s an easy hour’s flight from Bangkok, yet the atmosphere is worlds apart from the bustle of the city.
+Development has been rampant on Samui, and there’s now a multitude of luxury resorts to choose from (not to mention the setting of the forthcoming series of The White Lotus, The Four Seasons,) while the nightlife of Chaweng beach and restaurants of Fisherman’s Village are there should you fancy a livelier libation.

 The stay: Six Senses